|

 this way, let the essence ripen for another moon phase, i.e. 28

 days.
 By this process, the essence is filled with even more energy.
+In the alchemistic laboratory, the essence is purposefully exposed to the sunlight

 and the moonlight.
 Moreover, all production steps are carried out on the basis